 I would suggest you to ideally do this empty stomach and not exceed more than 1/2 teaspoon.

 Considering you follow this lifestyle change while also working on the other changes talked about in this article, you should expect to see results within as little as 6 weeks!
-If you are on medication, work closely alongside your physician to tweek your dosage as you get healthier.
+If you are on diabetes medication, work closely alongside your physician to tweek your dosage as you get great health benefits.

 BONUS: Adding a pinch of cinnamon powder to the cumin water also helps!